azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 ### Task 1: Connect to the lab VM

-If you are already connected to your Lab VM, skip to Step 6.

 1. In the [Azure portal](https://portal.azure.com), and select Resource groups from the left-hand menu, then enter intelligent-analytics into the filter box, and select the resource group from the list.

     ![On the Resource groups screen, intelligent-analytics is typed in the search field.
 In the search results, intelligent-analytics is selected.](media/image10.png 'Azure Portal Resource groups')